planetfederal/qgis-webappbuilder-plugin/docs/source/usage.rst

 This tab you should select which layers from your existing QGIS project that you would like to add to your web app.

-Vector layer will be exported to a GeoJSON file and the app will use it directly.
+Vector layers will be exported to GeoJSON files and the app will use them directly.
 The file will be saved in the output folder in which the app itself will be created.

 .. figure:: img/qgislayers.png

    QGIS Layers tab

 Every layer in every group in the QGIS project will be listed in this tab.
-For each layer, there are several options depending on the layer's type.
+For each layer, there are several options which depend on the layer's type.
 If the options are not visible, expand them by clicking on the :guilabel:`+` sign.

 The following list represents the common options for both vector, raster or WMS/WFS layers.